objectinfo/peer1on1.org/docs/get_started.md

 ```
 <img src="https://cdn.discordapp.com/attachments/407224758992896000/639332528343482379/image0.jpg" width="360" />
 ```

-We created a dropbox account for uploading files via this [upload link](https://www.dropbox.com/request/t2oIlNnv02NJcbqVzmB3) and the uploaded files can be viewed at [here](https://www.dropbox.com/sh/acdmgnpz9vj17aq/AABsvoCAJlUfZvmtHEAQWysma?dl=0).
-And then login to dropbox account to get a shared link of the file and put it in the post.

 After saving the post file, create a `Pull request` to merge the changes to `master` branch, once the change is reviewed and approved, the website will be rebuilt automatically and reflect the changes.